 Caring about the planet may come more easily to some than others.
 To which Foer states: ” Motivation can beget action, but more remarkably action can also beget motivation.
 We don’t trek to the desert to look up to the stars just because we are feeling spiritual.
 We feel spiritual because we are in the desert looking at the stars.”

 He also warns that ” Too often, the feeling of making difference doesn’t correspond to the difference made-worse, an inflated sense of accomplishment can relieve the burden of doing what actually needs to be done.”
 For instance, believing that one can continue consuming plastic goods because they have access to recycling.
 However, plastic is actually recycled much less than we think.
-Another example is opting to impulsively buy secondhand buying second-hand or ethical brands over fast-fashion without addressing deeper issues of consumerism.
+Another example is opting to impulsively buy secondhand buying second-hand or ethical brands over fast fashion without addressing deeper issues of consumerism.

 While people or organisations with greater muscle such as large corporations and governments, individuals also have their hand in making a difference.
 Their actions include change of lifestyle choices; voting with their money and their political voices especially now in the #BlackLivesMatter era when many corporations are being “unmasked”.

-This book is persuasively written and shed some light on historical events that I didn’t have in-depth knowledge as a non-North American reader.
+This book is persuasively written and shed some light on historical events that I didn’t have in-depth knowledge of as a non-North American reader.
 Foer does a wonderful job of these anecdotes with efforts being made towards addressing climate change.
 Most people recall Rosa Parks as the first woman arrested for refusing to change bus seats in Montgomery, AL and not Claudette Colvin who had done so nine months earlier.
 Parks (forty-two, married and from a respected background)had a more palatable background and story than Colvin (fifteen, pregnant with an older man’s child and from a poor family).
 He uses this analogy to drive the point that humans want to believe good things to explain their current state.
 Hence, most attempts to narrativize the climate crisis are either science fiction or dismissed as science fiction.

-There are times that readers will feel like they are peeking into his journal as he brutally assesses his efforts towards making eco-friendly changes, which you will clearly see in his dispute with his soul.
+There are times that readers will feel like they are peeking into his journal as he brutally assesses his efforts toward making eco-friendly changes, which you will clearly see in his dispute with his soul.
 People dealing with eco-anxiety and cognitive dissonance will relate to his feelings about not doing enough for the planet.